alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 }
 ```

-Although it's exciting to build apps almost entirely in JavaScript with Web Components, it _does_ come with some performance costs.
+After fleshing out a few more components and examining the project in the browser, it's noticeable that this small site with a few pages comes with some performance costs.

 A closer look at the "network" tab in Chrome's developer tools offers insight into this idea:

 <div id="img-container">
 <img id="knowledge-img" src="./images/site-basic.png">
 </div>

-As you can see (click the image to expand if needed), simply loading the page in the browser resulted in almost 40 resource requests from the browser and almost 63 KB sent from the server.
+As you can see (click the image to expand if needed), simply loading the page in the browser resulted in almost 40 resource requests and about 63 KB sent from the server.

-While the size isn't exactly massive, it's also just a simple app with hardly any content.
+While the size isn't _massive_, it's also just a simple app with hardly any content.
 Adding more images, API calls, and boilerplate pages would easily double or triple this number.

 Upon closer inspection, we can see that many of the file references are my Web Component declarations--many of which aren't even used on the first page.
 No good!